Freddie Freeman Player Props: Dodgers vs. Pirates

-Freddie Freeman -- with a slugging percentage of .341 in his past 10 games (including no home runs) -- will be in action for the Los Angeles Dodgers against the Pittsburgh Pirates, with Osvaldo Bido on the hill, on July 5 at 10:10 PM ET.
+On Thursday, Freddie Freeman (.405 slugging percentage in past 10 games, with no home runs) and the Los Angeles Dodgers play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 10:10 PM ET.

 Freddie Freeman Game Info & Props vs. the Pirates